iLychevAD/waf-alb-main-repo/README.md

 ```
 aws cloudformation create-stack --stack-name <SOME NAME> --capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND --template-body file://demo_install.cfn.yaml --parameters ParameterKey=NamePrefix,ParameterValue="rb-test-task"
 ```
-*Disclaimer*: the template content is partially taken from https://aws.amazon.com/blogs/devops/multi-branch-codepipeline-strategy-with-event-driven-architecture/

 So, further goes mostly a theoretical description of what I was planning to have eventually (you can have more idea about implementation details by looking into the CFN template).